memo-ibrahim-alean/mern-jobs-board/README.md

 4. Install dependencies: `npm install`

+5. Create your environment file:
+  - Go to the server folder.
+  - Make a copy of .env.example and rename it to .env.
+  - Fill in your actual environment variables (like MONGO_URI, PORT, etc.) inside .env.

-5. Navigate to the root directory
+6. Navigate to the root directory

-6. Install dependencies: `npm install`
+7. Install dependencies: `npm install`

-7. Start the frontend and backend using: `npm run dev `
+8. Start the frontend and backend using: `npm run dev `

-8. Open `http://localhost:5173` in your browser to view the app.
+9. Open `http://localhost:5173` in your browser to view the app.

 note : The backend will run on `http://localhost:5000`